 The Cancer Rehabilitation Team

-Our cancer rehabilitation team is lead by a physiatrist, Mously LeBlanc, MD, who collaborates with other specialists.
-These specialists may include an oncologist, physical therapist, occupational therapist, speech pathologist and nutritionist.
-Patients and family members are encouraged to be active and informed partners in the rehabilitation process.
+Our cancer rehabilitation team is led by a physiatrist, Mously LeBlanc, MD, who collaborates with other specialists, such as oncologists, physical therapists, occupational therapists, speech pathologists and nutritionists.
+You and your family members are encouraged to be active and informed partners in the rehabilitation process.